AirForceGrads/AirForceGrads.github.io/README.md

 🤝 Connect and Network: Build valuable connections with other graduates and employers.

-📚 Personalized Experience: Tailor the platform to your interests and goals.

-**🙏 Acknowledgements**
+## 🙏 Acknowledgements

 We'd like to express our gratitude to the open-source community, the US Air Force Academy, and all the amazing alumni who believed in this project.
 We are so blessed to be _from_ the Zoo.
 Remember to be a good person and spread the word!

 **📫 My Contact Info**

-Reach me at: https://www.linkedin.com/in/ryan-harden/ with any questions!
+Reach me at https://www.linkedin.com/in/ryan-harden/ with any questions!